 - Twenty weeks of elective time (in addition to selectives), eight weeks of which must be outside your anticipated area of specialty.

-- One twelve-week concentration (optional for class of 2014)
+- One twelve-week concentration

 - Four-week sub-internship